 During therapy sessions I work with whatever guilt or shame the man and/or woman might be feeling.
 To defuse the situation and lessen these destructive feelings, it is essential to focus on:

-- Make the partner who believes they’re at fault for the involuntary infertility feel secure about the treatment.
+- Make the partner who believes they’re at fault for involuntary infertility feel secure about the treatment.
 The person who feels at fault might easily develop anxiety that their partner will abandon them.
-Their guilt and fear are almost always unfounded; in the vast majority of cases, their partner is focused on finding a way to fulfil their shared desire to have a child – and not on “guilt”.
+Their guilt and fear are almost always unfounded; in the vast majority of cases, their partner is focused on finding a way to fulfill their shared desire to have a child – and not on “guilt”.

 - For couples who have chosen to open with family and friends, it is a very good idea to say that “we” are struggling to have a child, rather than pointing to only one partner.
 This is true even if a physiological limitation in one of them is the cause of reduced fertility.

 - It’s vital to be conscious that we’re adults – and that we have choices.
-A couple must emphasise that they have decided to continue their relationship, even though the path to having a child is proving to be a challenge.
+A couple must emphasize that they have decided to continue their relationship, even though the path to having a child is proving to be a challenge.

 - It is important to put feelings into words and ask questions like “Do we feel guilt or grief?”
-Deep sadness and grief are very common and quite normal after being told about the cause of the infertility.
+Deep sadness and grief are very common and quite normal after being told about the cause of infertility.
 To voice the word grief opens us to empathy — whereas conveying guilt inspires little understanding and invites less empathy.

-In a good, strong couples relationship, it is unimportant which partner is the physiological cause of the infertility.
+In a good, strong couples relationship, it is unimportant which partner is the physiological cause of infertility.
 Both partners “own” the problem, and together they seek a solution to their challenge.
 Together, they have decided to become parents.
 When you are fortunate enough to have found your life partner, and to become mother and father, then you are willing to make great efforts to welcome your child into this world!